Damian Green | Insights from Industry Leaders

 What advice would you give aspiring leaders to be in a position to advance their careers?

 I’ve thought about this question, I think it’s a good one, and I just reflect on my own experience.
 I think as a young leader, sometimes you’re driven to feel like you have to have all the answers and what I’ve learned over time is that my effectiveness as a leader has actually grown and developed when I’ve worked out that the trick is actually having the right question and the ability to listen and engage effectively to get to the right answer.
 If there was anything I could offer as advice to anyone in this field, particularly in terms of working throughout healthcare, the basics of working alongside people are critical, respect for the individual, being able to listen and just being a bit humble in the role.
 Recognising that you don’t have all the answers, the trick is working alongside people to get to them.

 We’ve certainly found through research and placements throughout the years, often the technical skills might get you the job but it’s the soft skills that determine your ability to do the role.

 I think in terms of the work that I do and what I’m looking for in terms of roles that I’m recruiting for, I’m actually less interested in technical skills, to be honest.
 They’re trainable, you can develop those, you can always grow those, it’s harder to get those business and people skills, which I don’t believe are soft skills.
 I believe their critical skills that are essential to having the role.

-All podcasts are available on the Ccentric knowledge page here; including the latest podcast series “Insights from Industry Leaders” and series one, a combination of interviews with both healthcare and academia leaders.
+All podcasts are available on the Ccentric knowledge page here; including the latest podcast series “Insights from Industry Leaders”.

 The Ccentric podcasts are also available here: